lauro-ss/goe/README.md

 		return
 	}

-	// Auto migrate all the database tables and print SQL db.Migrate(goe.MigrateFrom(db))
+	// migrate all the database tables and print SQL db.Migrate(goe.MigrateFrom(db))

 	var a Animal